mobileka/laravel-engine/README.md

 -----

 > Cook allready have template for [Laravel
-> Engine](https://github.com/mobileka/laravel-engine), but can write
+> Engine](https://github.com/mobileka/laravel-engine), but you can write
 > your own template (looks next paragraph) for any purpose, even for
 > nativ Larevel3.